Lt. Col. Henry Blake of the 4077th

 5 years ago

-In 1996, two actors died just one day apart: McLean Stevenson on Feb.
-15 and Roger Bowen on Feb.
-16. These two men were bound by more than just their dates of death, by more even than just a shared profession.
+In February 1996, two actors died just one day apart.
+But these two men were bound by more than just their dates of death, by more even than their shared profession.
 They both played the same well-loved character: Lt.
 Col. Henry Blake of M*A*S*H.

 In 1970, Roger Bowen first brought to life the character created by Richard Hooker in his novel M*A*S*H: A Novel about Three Army Doctors.
 The movie’s Col. Blake was a career Army man, serving as commanding officer of a hospital near the front lines of the Korean War.
 But this C.O. did more playing than commanding, making the 4077th a wild place to serve.